rendyanthony/gamepad-tv-remote/README.md

 ## Pair the Gamepad via Bluetooth

 Follow the guide below to pair your bluetooth controller with the Raspberry Pi.
-The following guide is based on the Dualshock 4 controller but it should not differ much for other blueooth controllers.
+The following guide is based on the Dualshock 4 controller but it should not differ much for other bluetooth controllers.

 1. Start the `bluetoothctl` tool on the Raspberry Pi